opencord/cord/docs/quickstart_physical.md

    - `3` - Failed, the provisioning has failed and the `message` will be populated with the exit message from provisioning.

-## Post Deployment Configuration of XOS and ONOS
+## Post Deployment Configuration of XOS / ONOS VTN app

 The compute node provisioning process described above (under [Booting Compute Nodes](#booting-compute-nodes)) will install the servers as OpenStack compute nodes.
 You should be able to see them on the CORD head node